 For some imaging applications, the extent to which a camera can communicate with its environment can be an important aspect in the camera decision process.
 The table below provides an overview of the connectivity of the Canon EOS R6 and Leica Q (Typ 116) and, in particular, the interfaces the cameras (and selected comparators) provide for accessory control and data transfer.

-The Canon R6 is a recent model that features in the current product line-up of Canon.
-In contrast, the Q Typ 116 has been discontinued (but can be found pre-owned on eBay).
+The R6 is a recent model that features in the current product line-up of Canon.
+In contrast, the Q Typ 116 has been discontinued (but can be found pre-owned on ebay).
 As a replacement in the same line of cameras, the Q Typ 116 was succeeded by the Leica Q2.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found, respectively, in the Canon R6 Manual (free pdf) or the online Leica Q Typ 116 Manual.
+Further information on the features and operation of the R6 and Q Typ 116 can be found, respectively, in the Canon R6 Manual (free pdf) or the online Leica Q Typ 116 Manual.

 So what is the bottom line?
 Which of the two cameras – the Canon R6 or the Leica Q Typ 116 – has the upper hand?
 Is one clearly better than the other?
 The listing below highlights the relative strengths of the two models.

 - Better image quality: Scores markedly higher (5 points) in the DXO overall assessment.